zalando/skipper/docs/operations.md

 Dataclients poll some kind of data source for routes.
-To change the timeout for calls that polls a dataclient, which could be the kubernetes API, use the following option:
+To change the timeout for calls that polls a dataclient, which could be the Kubernetes API, use the following option:

     -source-poll-timeout int
         polling timeout of the routing data sources, in milliseconds (default 3000)